-Travel Across Georgia - Discover the Best of the Peachtree State
+Travel Georgia - Discover the Best of the Peachtree State

-Looking to road trip through a diverse and exciting part of the South?
+Looking to road trip through a diverse and exciting part of the South, or see more of the state you live in?
 Here is a guide to Georgia’s most unmissable stays to accommodate you on the way.

 Whether you’re playing car games during a family getaway or listening to your favorite tunes with the windows rolled down, the quality time allowed by a road trip is indispensable.
 When booking hotels in Georgia for your road trip, know you have a travel companion in Dunhill Travel Deals.
-We’ll show you the best deals on rates at top Georgia hotels all over the state, so you can take a load off in style in between those long stretches of open road.
+We’ll show you the best deals on rates at top Georgia hotels all over the state, so you can save money on your stays between those long stretches of open road.

 Music fans take note: Athens is must-stop for your Georgia road trip if you’re looking to catch a show.
 This college town’s music scene—immortalized in the documentary Inside/Out—has birthed such iconic acts as R.E.M. and The B-52’s, and it’s always been a hotbed for creativity.
 Of course, Athens has plenty to offer outside of its hallowed concert halls by way of a hopping downtown packed with shops and restaurants.

 - Free breakfast & Wi-Fi

 Providence Canyon State Park

 Set aside a day to walk this 1,000-acre park in west Georgia, a collection of canyons spiked with local flora and teeming with natural beauty.
 The grounds are large, so we suggest booking a stay at one of the nearby Georgia hotels or campsites if you want to explore every nook and cranny of the park.